Shoobadom/BroadcastTest/README.md

 -  `<permission that is required to see the given message>`
 -  `<message. should support color codes>`

-Use colour codes beginning with either § or &, e.g. §c and &c both work to create red text.
+Using colour codes beginning with either § or &, e.g. §c and &c both work to create red text.
 Two permissions have been created with this plugin:
-*broadcast.admin* - all OPs have this permission *broadcast.all* - everyone has this permissoion
+- *broadcast.admin* - all OPs have this permission
+- *broadcast.all* - everyone has this permissoion
-Other permissions can also be used in conjunction with the command (Note that OPs automatically have access to any made up permission (e.g. "fake.perm") - this is a bukkit thing)
+\nOther permissions can also be used in conjunction with the command
+\n(Note that OPs automatically have access to any made up permission (e.g. "fake.perm") - this is a bukkit thing)

 ### Example usage:
 `/broadcast broadcast.admin Hello World!`